-Each Wharton Pre-Baccalaureate course awards .5 University of Pennsylvania course units, which is equivalent to 2 college credits at most post-secondary institutions.
+Each Wharton Pre-baccalaureate course awards 0.5 University of Pennsylvania course units, which is equivalent to 2 college credits at most post-secondary institutions.
 Students may enroll in a maximum of two courses per session.
 If students maintain good academic standing, they may continue in the program until they graduate from high school, thereby continuing to accrue college credits with each course completed.

 WHAT IS THE ROLE OF AN ACADEMIC ADVISOR?

 Every Pre-bacc student is assigned an academic advisor upon admission.
 This individual will serve as the student’s primary program contact, and will assist students in navigating university resources, adhering to academic policies and deadlines, and identifying suitable courses.
 The students’ acceptance letter will outline steps for scheduling an introductory advising session with their advisor via video conference.
 Advisors are here to support students throughout their Pre-baccalaureate journey, so feel free to meet with them as often as needed.

 HOW IS THE PRE-BACC PROGRAM DIFFERENT FROM OTHER WGYP OFFERINGS?